Skip to Content

 Medicinal and Aromatic Uses of Herbs

-Explore herbal teas for calm evenings or essential oils for natural perfumes.
+Create herbal teas from chamomile or mint for relaxation, or extract essential oils for natural perfumes.

 Preserving and Storing Herbs for Later Use